 The hardware the framework was developed for and tested with consisted of a Tobii 1750 eye tracker.
 It features an integrated camera in a 17" TFT monitor and tracks the eyes with two infrared diodes, which produce reflection patterns on the eyes' corneas.
-These patterns make it possible to extract the pupil locations and dilations through digital real-time image processing.
-It has to be kept in mind that this hardware was only chosen due to its availability, but while our framework makes use of this hardware it can also be extended to include other types of eye tracking (or general sensor recording) hardware, making it an extendable platform for triangulation of sensor data and metrical game event data (e.g., game telemetry).
+These patterns make it possible to extract the pupil locations and dilations through digital realtime image processing.
+It has to be kept in mind that this hardware was only chosen due to its availability, but while our framework makes use of this hardware it can also be extended to include other types of eye tracking (or general sensor recording) hardware.